Elephant conservation volunteering in Namibia

 One of the most important issues in the desert is choosing non invasive camps during the elephant patrols, staying on established road tracks in sensitive areas and leaving nothing behind.

-Meeting local needs Firstly all our protection wall projects are in direct support of the local community.
 The bi-monthly tracking projects ascertain where the elephants are and which farms might be at risk.
-Through thorough observation and monitoring, farms can be forewarned and protective walls around the water sources can be built.
+Through thorough observation and monitoring, farms can be forewarned in the short term, and in the long term protective walls around the water sources can be built.
 Farmers and locals can also apply directly for assistance in this matter.